pl8ypus

 Most AI projects do not fail at the model call.
 They fail in the workflow around it - bad handoffs, unclear review points, dirty data, weak evidence, and nobody owning what happens when the output is wrong.

 pl8ypus is where I build the control layer around that problem.
-Translation, form protection, client operations, audience selection, and build orchestration are different surfaces of the same idea.
+Translation, form protection, visitor identity, client operations, campaign learning, audience selection, and build orchestration are now different surfaces of the same operating stack.

 The model matters.
 The system around it matters more.